 Manila and Jakarta may be two of the largest cities in Southeast Asia, but that’s not the only thing that they have in common.
 In recent years, both cities have had notable developments in terms of economic standing and urban infrastructure.
 Plenty of tourists regard both cities as top travel destinations when it comes to cities in Asia they want to visit.
 Manila and Jakarta have constantly been compared to each other, especially in terms of livability.
-From quality of weather, to transportation, each city has their pros and cons.
+Both cities also feature amazing places to stay, with Manila’s staycation spots and Jakarta’s grand hotels.
+From the quality of weather to transportation, each city has its pros and cons.

 But which should I prioritize as the next Asian city to visit, you may ask?
 Of course, the best solution would be to visit both!
 As appealing as that solution may be, we only have so many days of leave we can take every year.
 To help prospective travellers out, we tackle this Manila vs Jakarta debate head-on here!
 We will do so by ranking these two cities to find out which one should be first featured on your next trip!
 Read on to find out more!